dsdanielpark/openai-chatbot/README.md

 # Python Open AI API
 Exploring OpenAI APIs: Test out various models from OpenAI using their Python APIs, and learn how they function.
 Then, deploy a custom-trained model to enhance your project.

+- 01/23/2023 Important Notice: Due to the current OpenAI API policy, we are unable to view the inference results.

 <br>

 # Quick Start